spencertiberi/manual50/events/cs50fair.md

 Once the date for the fair has been decided, postcards can be sent to other local schools (including elementary and middle schools) as Save the Dates.
 This is a great field trip opportunity for younger students.
 Follow up with emails as well, which can be sent as reminders as the date approaches.
 Send a letter/email home to parents, inviting them as well.
 A sample letter by Angela Yake can be found [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxjczUweGNlZGFydmlsbGV8Z3g6NmY1OTE4MGE2MjA2NjUzNg).

 In addition, do not hesitate to invite other community members, from state officials to faculty from local universities.
 A sample invitation by Angela Yake is [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxjczUweGNlZGFydmlsbGV8Z3g6NjJmZDg0ZGM2ZGE5MWUyYw).
+Consider bringing in local leaders in technology or education to speak.
+Bringing speakers to your CS50 fair can help galvanize students and create an engaging atmosphere.

 Take full advantage of social media.
 If your school's social media policies allow, create a Facebook event (or have students create one) so that students can invite their friends and family.
 The same applies for creating a hashtag so that students can share the event on social media.

+### Photobooth

 CS50 uses a photobooth that allows students to take snapshots to be printed immediately, and then posts those pictures on Facebook after event so that students can tag themselves.

 In addition, get photograph coverage for the event by having someone walk around during the fair.
 A great way to get a volunteer for this is to advertise for students interested in photography.
 If the photographs will be posted online/shared, make sure to have students complete the required release forms.

 ### Location